The question, does game theory work, is two fold.

 But what should we ignore?
 Here’s where AE and the mainstream part ways.
 AE says we should keep the human, since economics is about humans acting, and simplify the situation.
 Thus the famous ceteris parebis assumption that permeates AE.

 But the mainstream decided that the very first thing to go has to be the “human” part of human beings.
 Real people are just too messy and complicated to understand.
 So let’s replace them with zombies and call that economics.
+[BTW, this is where econometrics parts ways with physics.
+Physics ignores things too, but only unimportant details that do not materially affect the calculations.
+Game theory ignores the most important part of the story.
+It’s like trying to predict what a moving object will do on earth, but ignoring gravity.]

 And that’s exactly where game theory has failed and continues to fail.
 It predicts how zombies will behave in a given situation, but somehow real people stubbornly insist on acting like real people, not like zombies.